-- I. LRRK2 ((81408\, 81479) sequencing and/or deletion/duplication analysis or multigene panel testing (81479) to establish a genetic diagnosis of Parkinson disease is considered medically necessary when: - A. The member/enrollee has a clinical diagnosis of Parkinson disease, AND - B. A family history of Parkinson disease AND - C. The panel includes, at a minimum, the LRRK2 gene.
+- I. Multigene panel testing (81479) to establish a genetic diagnosis of Parkinson disease is considered medically necessary when: - A. The member/enrollee has a clinical diagnosis of Parkinson disease, AND - B. The member/enrollee has a family history of Parkinson disease

 II.
-LRRK2 (81408\, 81479) sequencing and/or deletion/duplication analysis or multigene panel testing (81479) to establish a genetic diagnosis of Parkinson disease is considered investigational for all other indications.
+Multigene panel testing (81479) to establish a genetic diagnosis of Parkinson disease is considered investigational for all other indications.